500px: History

 Evgeny Tchebotarev started 500px in 2003 on the social blogging website LiveJournal as a hobby, while he completed a business degree at Ryerson University (now Toronto Metropolitan University).
-Back then, 500 pixels was considered a good size for web display and was therefore the limit placed on photos submitted to the community for review.
+At the time, 500 pixels was considered a good size for web display and was therefore the limit placed on photos submitted to the community for review.
 Once photographers submitted their photos, they were moderated, and only those of high quality would make it past the community's curators and be published on the site.

 Tchebotarev joined forces with Oleg Gutsol and in early 2009, they began work on the mostly automated incarnation of 500px.
 Image size grew to 900 pixels but the name remained.
 The two launched the official site on October 31, 2009.

 In 2009, the site had 1000 users, purely through word of mouth.
 By late November 2012, the site had more than 1,500,000 users.

 500px's blog was named one of the best blogs of 2012, by Time magazine.

 In July 2015, the company raised $13 million in Series B funding led by a strategic investor, the Visual China Group, and included participation from existing backers of the company.

 In August 2015, the company launched a new version of its iOS app.

 In November 2016, the company launched 500px Studio, which allows brands to access custom and on-demand photography from 500px's photographers after their launch of a global photographer directory.

 In August 2017, 500px announced support for wide-gamut images.

 In November 2017, 500px was the recipient of the Deloitte Technology Fast 50 award, which recognizes Canadian companies for their innovation, rapid revenue growth, and entrepreneurial spirit.

 On February 26, 2018, 500px was acquired by Visual China Group.

 On July 1, 2018, Getty Images became 500px's exclusive distribution partner for licensing outside China, as per its existing agreements with VCG.
 As a result, 500px Marketplace was shut down on June 30, 2018.
 The service also discontinued support for publicly-licensed images (such as Creative Commons), citing that the function was underused.

 On July 5, 2018, 14.8 million accounts had "partial user data" (including e-mails, personal information, and hashed passwords) leaked via security breaches.
 500px reported the breach in February 2019.